About the Show

 MEET THE LPOC EXPERTS

 Meet with The Listed Property Owners’ Club experts and gather information about buying or owning a listed property, unauthorised works, surveyance, grants, maintenance, mortgages and laws.
-There will also be specific advice and expertise available for owners or managers of flats/apartments within a listed building, including management companies, and commercial listed buildings.
+The Club can also provide specific advice and expertise available for owners or managers of flats/apartments within a listed building, including management companies, and commercial listed buildings.

 EXHIBITORS & DEMONSTRATIONS